-Term Definition In-kind contributions In-kind contributions are non-cash contributions that have a monetary value but that don't involve a payment and could include facilities, equipment and services provided by the grantee or a project partner for project activities from its own resources.
+Term Definition In-kind contributions In-kind contributions are non-cash contributions that have a monetary value but that do not involve a payment and could include facilities, equipment and services provided by the grantee or a project partner for project activities from its own resources.
 You need to determine the value of these contributions.
 They must be realistic, auditable and valued proportionally to their use on the project.
 For example, you should calculate the in-kind contribution of a capital item by the running costs and the depreciation of the item.
 Examples of in-kind contributions from the grantee or a project partner are: equipment, technology service fees or of discounted service fees; discount on rent/loan of facilities and equipment; access to intellectual property.
 If there is no exchange of money (either by cash or bank transaction) by the grantee or a project partner and only the value or worth of something is given, the contribution is deemed to be in-kind.
-Innovation and Science Australia The statutory board established by the Industry Research and Development Act 1986 (Cth) and named in that Act as Innovation and Science Australia.
-Maker Projects: Community STEM Engagement grants Committee The body established by the Program Delegate to consider and assess eligible applications and make recommendations to the Program Delegate for funding under the program.
-Minister The Commonwealth Minister for Industry, Science and Technology.
+Industry, Innovation and Science Australia The statutory board established by the Industry Research and Development Act 1986 (Cth) and named in that Act as Industry, Innovation and Science Australia.
+Maker Projects: Community STEM Engagement grants Committee (the Committee) The body established by the Program Delegate to consider and assess eligible applications and make recommendations to the Program Delegate for funding under the program.
+Minister The Commonwealth Minister for Science and Technology.
 Non-income-tax-exempt Not exempt from income tax under Division 50 of the Income Tax Assessment Act 1997 (Cth) or under Division 1AB of Part III of the Income Tax Assessment Act 1936 (Cth).
-Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
+Partnership For the purposes of this grant opportunity, partnership refers to collaboration between organisations towards shared goals.
+Applicants are not required to set up formal business partnership structures for the program, however, as noted in the assessment criteria you must demonstrate evidence that project partners are committed to the goals of the project.

-Term Definition Priority equity groups Groups defined by the National School Reform Program and Advancing Women in STEM strategy including: ■ girls Aboriginal and Torres Strait Islanders people living in regional and rural or remote areas people with disabilities.
-Program Delegate An AusIndustry general manager OR manager within the department with responsibility for the program.
+Term Definition Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not;andb. whether the information or opinion is recorded in a material form or not.
+Portal The Department's online platform that allows for account holders to apply and manage a grant or service in a secure online environment.
+Priority equity groups Groups defined by the National School Reform Program and Advancing Women in STEM strategy including: girls Aboriginal and/or Torres Strait Islander Peoples people living in regional and rural or remote areas people with disability people from educationally disadvantaged backgrounds Program delegate An AusIndustry general manager within the department with responsibility for the program.
 Program funding or Program funds The funding made available by the Commonwealth for the program.
 Project A project described in an application for grant funding under the program.
-Publicly funded research organisation (PFRO) All higher education providers listed at Table A and Table B of the Higher Education Support Act 2003 (Cth) and corporate Commonwealth entities, and State and Territory business enterprises which undertake publicly funded research.
+Publicly funded research organisation (PFRO) All higher education providers listed at Table A and Table B of the Higher Education Support Act 2003 (Cth) and corporate Commonwealth entities, and state and territory business enterprises which undertake publicly funded research.
 Regional and rural or remote areas Areas as defined by the Australian Standard Geographical Classification System on the Australian Bureau of Statistics website.
 Primarily, these terms encompass areas outside of the Major Cities of Australia.
+Vocational education and training (VET) provider Training providers registered by the Australian Skills Quality Authority or a state regulator to deliver vocational education and training services.